 Managers worry about efficiency, Leaders affect change.
-It is time for the Creative Class to rise up and overthrow the tyranny of right brain, backward looking, data gathering, green eye shade wearing, uninspired, paper clip counting, rule book writing, cubical dwelling, unimaginative bean counters.
+It is time for the Creative Class to rise up and overthrow the tyranny of left brain, backward looking, data gathering, green eye shade wearing, uninspired, paper clip counting, rule book writing, cubical dwelling, unimaginative bean counters.

 My favorite part of my Sunday service at St. Lukes United Methodist Church here in Orlando comes at the very end.
 No, not because the service is over, but because we all hold hands across the aisles and sing a blessing.
 I close my eyes and I am literally raised up (yes, I know what literally means).
 I feel spirit, communion and the presence of God.

 “In every organization there are poets, philosophers and artists who have slipped past the suits in human resources.
 These are your innovators, your creators, your entrepreneurs, your leaders.
 The trouble is this, we love science, we love to PROVE things with numbers.
-That’s why the right brain, pie chart loving, budget making, risk adverse, pocket protector wearing, politically correct managers have all the power.
+That’s why the left brain, pie chart loving, budget making, risk adverse, pocket protector wearing, politically correct managers have all the power.
 They have convinced us that you can quantify EVERYTHING.
 Only, you can’t.
 You can’t quantify faith, perseverance, imagination, inspiration and creativity.”

 And, that is the problem.
 Numbers are useful, getting on a scale gives you ONE indication of your health, but only one.
-Numbers give you a peak, but not a vision.
+Numbers give you a peek, but not a vision.
 We have let the green eye shade crowd have too much power.
 One of the remnants of the Age of Reason is this reliance on the measurable, on the idea that we believe NOTHING that we cannot prove.
 Inspiration can’t be measured and hunches are not considered good reasons for making decisions.
 We measure EVERYTHING, as if more data will give us more answers.
 More data only gives us a better view of the past.

 As artists, this is the place to make our stand.
 RIGHT HERE: We should re-affirm spirit, we should respect inspiration, we should realize that the moment we try to quantify the unquantifiable we are trying to put limits on something that has no limits.
 Nature is not bound by such limits.
 We cannot measure creation.
 Give an artist the ability to use money as one of the colors on his palette and you don’t call him an artist anymore, you call him an entrepreneur.
 You know what?
 He is no less an artist.
 We have to wrestle management away from the accountants, lawyers and bureaucrats and restore leadership to people who can look FORWARD.